 Our liquidity requirements are significant, primarily due to our debt service requirements.
-As of March 31, 2019, we had \$648 million of indebtedness associated with ATI's New Term Loan, \$1,000 million of indebtedness associated with ATI's 5.0% Senior Notes due 2024 ("5.0% Senior Notes"), \$400 million of indebtedness associated with ATI's 4.75% Senior Notes due 2027 ("4.75% Senior Notes") and \$500 million of indebtedness associated with ATI's 5.875% Senior Notes due 2029 ("5.875% Senior Notes" and, together with the 5.0% Senior Notes and 4.75% Senior Notes, the "Senior Notes").
+As of June 30, 2019, we had \$648 million of indebtedness associated with ATI's New Term Loan, \$1,000 million of indebtedness associated with ATI's 5.0% Senior Notes due 2024 ("5.0% Senior Notes"), \$400 million of indebtedness associated with ATI's 4.75% Senior Notes due 2027 ("4.75% Senior Notes") and \$500 million of indebtedness associated with ATI's 5.875% Senior Notes (together with the 5.0% Senior Notes and 4.75% Senior Notes, the "Senior Notes").
 The minimum required quarterly principal payment on ATI's New Term Loan through its maturity date of September 2026 is \$2 million.
 There are no required quarterly principal payments on ATI's Senior Notes.

 Our ability to make payments on and refinance our indebtedness and to fund planned capital expenditures and growth initiatives will depend on our ability to generate cash in the future.
 This is subject to general economic, financial, competitive, legislative, regulatory and other factors that may be beyond our control.
-We made no principal payments on the New Senior Secured Credit Facility and \$3 million of principal payments on the Prior Senior Secured Credit Facility during the three months ended March 31, 2019 and 2018, respectively.
+We made \$90 million of principal payments on the New Senior Secured Credit Facility during the three and six months ended June 30, 2019.
+We made \$25 million and \$28 million of principal payments on the Prior Senior Secured Credit Facility during the three and six months ended June 30, 2018.

 The New Senior Secured Credit Facility provides for a \$600 million New Revolving Credit Facility, net of an allowance for up to \$75 million in outstanding letters of credit commitments.
-As of March 31, 2019, we had \$578 million available under the New Revolving Credit Facility, net of \$22 million in letters of credit.
-As of March 31, 2019, we had no amounts outstanding under the New Revolving Credit Facility.
-If we have commitments outstanding on the New Revolving Credit Facility at the end of a fiscal quarter, the New Senior Secured Credit Facility requires us to maintain a specified maximum first lien net leverage ratio of 5.50x.
-Additionally, within the terms of the New Senior Secured Credit Facility, a first lien net leverage ratio at or below 4.00x results in the elimination of excess cash flow payments on the New Senior Secured Credit Facility also provides certain financial incentives based on our first lien net leverage ratio.
+Throughout the six months ended June 30, 2019, the Company made periodic withdrawals and payments on the New Revolving Credit Facility as part of the Company's debt management plans.
+The maximum amount outstanding at any time during the six months ended June 30, 2019 was \$90 million.
+As of June 30, 2019, we had \$578 million available under the New Revolving Credit Facility, net of \$22 million in letters of credit.
+As of June 30, 2019, we had no amounts outstanding under the New Revolving Credit Facility requires us to maintain a specified maximum first lien net leverage ratio of 5.50x.
+Additionally, within the terms of the New Senior Secured Credit Facility, a first lien net leverage ratio at or below 4.00x results in the elimination of excess cash flow payments on the New Senior Secured Credit Facility for the applicable year.
+As of June 30, 2019, our first lien net leverage ratio was 0.43x.
+The New Senior Secured Credit Facility also provides certain financial incentives based on our first lien net leverage ratio.
 A first lien net leverage ratio at or below 4.00x and above 3.50x results in a 25 basis point reduction to the applicable margin on the New Revolving Credit Facility.
 A first lien net leverage ratio at or below 3.50x results in an additional 25 basis point reduction to the applicable margin on the New Revolving Credit Facility.
-These reductions remain in effect as long as we achieve a first lien net leverage ratio at or below the related threshold.
+A first lien net leverage ratio at or below the related threshold.